 - 6.7.
 In our villages, we have several sunken lanes.
 A sunken lane is a road or track which is significantly lower than the land to either side of it.
 This feature is not formed by recent engineering of a road cutting but tends to indicate a route of much greater age. - 6.8.
-There are several reasons for the existence of sunken lanes.
-These include long term erosion by water or traffic, the digging of embankments to assist with the herding of livestock and the digging of double banks to mark the boundaries of estates. - 6.9.
+There are several reasons for the existence of sunken lanes, these include long term erosion by water or traffic, the digging of embankments to assist with the herding of livestock and the digging of double banks to mark the boundaries of estates. - 6.9.
 Sunken lanes are considered an asset to the Parish and the plan seeks to preserve these features for future generations.

-BNDP12 - Sunken Lanes
+BNDP Policy 5 - Sunken Lanes

-Development should preserve the sunken lanes within the Parish.
+Development should preserve the sunken lanes, as identified on the BNDP MAP, within the Parish.

 Any proposal that would result in a loss or alteration of, create a cutting into the bank along a sunken lane or erode the distinctiveness of a sunken lane will not be supported and should be refused.